- Pathways Programs at UCSF

 Q: When do I need to complete all the requirements for the Pathway?

 A: Your Legacy Projects must be completed by early April.
 All other HPE pathway requirements (coursework, teaching practicum, WIP attendance, and educator’s portfolio) must be completed by late April of your completion year for medical students.
 Residents, fellows, and other Professional school learners have until late May.
-Each of the flexibly scheduled courses (Assessment and Educational Leadership) needs to be completed during the year it is offered (Educational Leadership - 2013-2014, Assessment - 2014-2015).
-If you have concerns about not being able to complete the requirements, contact the HPE Pathway Director, Carrie Chen, as early as possible to discuss your specific situation.
+If you have concerns about not being able to complete the requirements, contact HPE leadership as early as possible to discuss your specific situation.

 Q: I still have additional unanswered questions—what should I do now?